aaryaamoharir/OS_Project2/devlog.md

 about since the last session is how I want to set up the program.
 I'll probably do it all in one class and since we don't need a logger this time around that simplifies it a little bit.

+## **04-12-2025 4:35PM Session**
+Working on fixing the output for the tellers and creating proper semaphores + threads that I need for the setup.